wdsheng999/gre_preparation/math/exercises/hard.md

 0.13
 D.25
 E.50
+TODO: 集合问题

 ans：ABCDE
 $[5,53]$

-67.In a certain sequence of numbers,each term after the first term is found by multiplying the preceding term by 2 and then subtracting 3 from the product.If the 4th term in the sequence is 19, which of the following numbers are in the sequence?
+67. In a certain sequence of numbers,each term after the first term is found by multiplying the preceding term by 2 and then subtracting 3 from the product.If the 4th term in the sequence is 19, which of the following numbers are in the sequence?
 Indicate all such numbers.